 Ritchie Valens, singer, songwriter, guitarist, and rock & roll pioneer, was born Richard Steven Valenzuela in Pacoima, CA in 1941.

-Joe Brown, singer and guitarist, was born in Swarby, Lincolnshire, England in 1941.
+Joe Brown, singer, guitarist, radio host, and actor, was born in Swarby, Lincolnshire, England in 1941.

 Mary Wells, early Motown singer, was born in Detroit, MI in 1943.